oracle-livelabs/database/23aifree/adb-free-container-setup/adb-free-container-setup.md

     ![ORDS landing page](images/ords-landing.png)

-2. Sign in with your admin password you had set for the ADB in Task 1, Step 4.
+2. Sign in with your admin password as mentioned in the script output.
+If you had chosen to reset your admin password, then use your new one.

     ![Sign into DB Actions](images/sign-in-ords.png)